This delicious and warming beef cobbler is the perfect pick me up dinner for one, when you want to warm your soul.

 Method

-- Pour in the stock or water, then add the Worcestershire sauce and simmer, covered, for 15 mins.
+- Pour in the stock, then add the Worcestershire sauce and simmer, covered, for 15 minutes.

 - Tip the flour into a bowl and add a generous pinch of salt.
 Rub in the butter, then mix in the milk, to form a sticky dough.